-Plenty of companies talk about embracing technology to manage operations and deliver services, what many call a “digital transformation.”
+Plenty of organizations talk about embracing technology to manage operations and deliver services, what many call a “digital transformation.”
 The importance of digital transformation in business cannot be overstated.
 But being ready to take that step is an entirely separate conversation.

-Digital readiness speaks to how prepared you are to capitalize on opportunities to grow your business.
-Do you have the tools, the data and the know-how to quickly pivot when your market shifts?
+Digital readiness speaks to how prepared you are to use technology to increase your organization’s impact.
+Do you have the tools, the data and the know-how to quickly pivot when client and community needs shift?
 Likewise, do you have the infrastructure to support your digital ambitions?

-Assessing digital readiness before you dive into a project is critical to deliver a user experience that resonates with your stakeholders, including staff, clients, funders and others.
+Assessing digital readiness before you dive into a project is critical to delivering an experience that resonates with your stakeholders, including staff, clients, funders and others.
 There is no one action you can take to ensure readiness.
 But there are three broad ways to determine whether you have the right foundational elements in place to secure long-term success.
 Without these cornerstones, any investments you make in design, accessibility and tool development will be wasted.

-1. You know — really know — what user experience your audience wants
+1. You know — really know — what experience your audiences want

-How do you know what user experience your audience wants and needs from you?
+How do you know what experience your audience wants and needs from you?
 Unless your answer is “through qualitative research,” then you have work to do.

-Too often, companies make decisions about their audience based on a gut feeling.
+Too often, organizations make decisions about their audience based on a gut feeling.
 Your gut might be right.
-But if not, you risk wasting thousands of dollars and time you can’t get back on digital tools your audience won’t use.
+But if not, you risk wasting funding and time you can’t get back on tools your audience won’t use.

-Your users are an oracle.
+Your stakeholders are an oracle.
 They’ll tell you what they want and how they want to interact with you — if you listen to them.
 That means research.
 User surveys, interviews and workshops are all fantastic ways to gather data.
-Google Analytics, heat maps and other tools can provide further context by revealing how customers interact with your existing digital assets.
+Google Analytics, heat maps and other tools can provide further context by revealing how clients interact with your existing digital assets.